Delivering progress: 100 top achievements of the SNP in government

 52. Reduced youth unemployment – four years ahead of target.
 We met our target to reduce youth unemployment in Scotland by 40% by 2021, four years early, in 2017.

 56. Tackling child poverty enshrined in law.
 We’ve set ambitious targets to eradicate child poverty into law, published our first delivery plan to put them into action, and backed it up with a £50 million fund.
-In 2015, the UK Tory government scrapped its child poverty targets.
+The Westminster government scrapped its child poverty targets.

 60. World-leading violence reduction programmes.
-Scotland has adopted a public health approach to tackling violence, as advocated by the WHO – and invested more than £23m since 2008 in violence reduction programmes.
+Scotland has adopted a public health approach to tackling violence, as advocated by the WHO – and invested millions in violence reduction programmes.
 The Violence Reduction Unit (VRU) is internationally recognised and has inspired cities like London.

 Finnieston Crane and Armadillo by Glasgow's River Clyde

-61. Cashback for Communities programme.
-Since 2008, over £110 million from the proceeds of crime has been committed to community projects for young people across Scotland – funding over 2.5 million activities and opportunities to expand young people’s horizons and support them into positive destinations.
+61. Cashback for Communities.
+Since 2008, £130 million from the proceeds of crime has been committed to supporting community projects for young people across Scotland through the Cashback for Communities Programme.

 62. The world-leading Domestic Abuse Act.
-We’ve introduced the world leading legislation that makes psychological domestic abuse and controlling behaviour a crime.
+We’ve introduced legislation that makes psychological domestic abuse and controlling behaviour a crime.

-63. Massive investment in active travel.
-In the 2021-22 Budget alone, we’ve committed a record £115.5 million to support and expand active travel in Scotland – helping to improve infrastructure such as bike lanes, ‘active freeways’ and paths, and transforming the way we move around.
+63. Active travel.
+Our investment in active travel has supported and expanded active travel in Scotland – helping to improve infrastructure such as bike lanes, ‘active freeways’ and paths, and transforming the way we move around.

-64. The first majority-female Cabinet.
-First Minister Humza Yousaf has appointed Scotland’s first ever Cabinet which consists of a majority of women.
+64. A majority-female Cabinet.
+Since 2023 the Scottish Government’s Cabinet consists of a majority of women.

 68. Record funding to support anti-sectarian education.
-Since 2012, we have invested a record £15 million to tackle sectarianism in schools, prisons, workplaces and communities.
+Since 2016, we’ve invested over of £5 million to support anti-sectarian education in schools, prisons, workplaces and communities.

 71. Expanded voting franchise.
 16 and 17 year olds, as well as all foreign nationals with leave to remain, including all those granted refugee status, now have the right to vote in Scottish Parliament and local government elections.